kcjengr/qtpyvcp/docs/source/configuration/ini_options.rst

     COMMAND_LINE_ARGS = <args>

     # VTK_Widget Options
-    PROGRAM_BOUNDRY        # Boolean True to hide the program boundry MACHINE_BOUNDRY        # Boolean True to hide the machine boundry
+    PROGRAM_BOUNDRY        # Boolean False to hide the program boundry MACHINE_BOUNDRY        # Boolean False to hide the machine boundry

 Boolean values can be one of ``true``, ``on``, ``yes`` or ``1`` for **True**,